edpackard/CV/README.md

 #### Pair Programming

 - I am a strong team player, and my best coding experiences have been collaborative, especially through pair programming.
 - Pair programming provides me with opportunities to demonstrate and develop my excellent communication skills.
-People I have paired with have provided positive feedback, and often compliment the clarity of my explanations.
+People I have paired with have provided positive feedback (such as describing me as a 'thoughtful navigator'), and have often complimented the clarity of my explanations.

 ## Education